xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-GET.DOCUMENT   Returns information about a workbook
+GET.DOCUMENT&nbsp;&nbsp;&nbsp;Returns information about a workbook

-WORKBOOK.SELECT   Selects the specified documents in a workbook
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Selects the specified documents in a workbook

 Return to [top](#E)